In celebration of the highly successful National Theatre Live series, we are bringing you another opportunity to see these sucessful productions.

 It’s a summer’s morning in 1988 and Tory politician Robin Hesketh has returned home to the idyllic Cotswold house he shares with his wife of 30 years, Diana.
 But all is not as blissful as it seems.
 Diana has a stinking hangover, a fox is destroying the garden, and secrets are being dug up all over the place.
 As the day draws on, what starts as gentle ribbing and the familiar rhythms of marital scrapping quickly turns to blood-sport.

 Don’t miss this witty and devastating portrait of the governing class, directed by Simon Godwin (NT Live: Antony & Cleopatra, Twelfth Night) and part of National Theatre Live’s 10th birthday season.

-Encore screening on Monday 5th November at 7.30pm
+Encore screening at 8.00pm on Monday 21st September at Kino Rye.

 Ticket prices: Adults £20.00/Members and Concessions £18.00/Children 14 and under £12.50

 Please note that our Tuesday 2-for-1 ticket offer does not apply to Live, Opera, Ballet, National Theatre or RSC events.
 Kino member free tickets cannot be used for Live, Opera, Ballet, National Theatre or RSC events.